CptWesley/AssertNet/README.md

 [AssertNet.NUnit](https://www.nuget.org/packages/AssertNet.NUnit/)
 [AssertNet.MSTest](https://www.nuget.org/packages/AssertNet.MSTest/)

 There is also exists a fourth NuGet ([AssertNet.Core](https://www.nuget.org/packages/AssertNet.Core/)) containing all implementations of the custom assertions.
 This package can be used for adding support to other .NET testing frameworks.
+More information about this will be available on the wiki.

 ### Usage
 Grab one of the available version mentioned in the __Downloads__ section above.